 Wisconsin, known for its strong German and Scandinavian heritage, has a deep appreciation for brandy.
 It is often seen as a staple in the Badger State's drinking culture, with locals embracing it as their go-to spirit for cocktails.
 This fondness for brandy can be traced back to the influx of German immigrants who brought their traditional brandy consumption habits to the region.

-In Wisconsin, brandy is frequently used as a substitute for other spirits like or in classic cocktails.
+In Wisconsin, brandy is frequently used as a substitute for other spirits like whiskey or gin in classic cocktails.
 For example, the Old Fashioned, a popular cocktail in the state, is typically made with brandy instead of whiskey.
 I've personally witnessed this preference during my visits to Wisconsin, where bartenders would automatically assume brandy when someone ordered an Old Fashioned.

 One reason for brandy's relatively lower popularity in the US could be attributed to its perception as a more traditional or old-fashioned spirit.
 It may not appeal as strongly to younger generations who are more drawn to trendy or craft spirits.
 Additionally, brandy is often associated with higher price points, which can deter some consumers from choosing it as their drink of choice.